You are going to have to sacrifice in life no matter what. Why let the thing you want your life to be, be the thing you sacrifice?

 Who the hell am I to be giving advice to anyone else?

 I don’t regret any of what I’m about to tell you.
-It was expansive and I am grateful for every experience I have ever had, even if it only taught me what I didn’t want my life to be.
+It was expansive and I am grateful for every experience I have ever had, even if it only elucidated for me what I didn’t want my life to be.

 I grew up on the East side of Saint Paul.
 It’s no Harlem, but it’s no North Oaks either.
-I was smoking cigarettes at 11, weed at 12, and meth at 16.
+I was smoking cigarettes at 11, weed at 12, and trying meth at 16.
 I got kicked out of my first high school.
-I made money by dealing drugs or stealing Sudafed from the drug stores in town for the local cookers.
+At different times in my youth I made money by dealing drugs or stealing Sudafed from the drug stores in town for the local cookers.
 One person, from my chosen friend group in my teens, is in prison for walking up to a car and shooting three kids.
 Over drugs.
-One of the kids died — he was a nineteen-year-old, chocolate-haired boy named Mathew, who just wanted to feel too much.
+One of the kids died, he was a nineteen-year-old, chocolate-haired boy named Mathew, who just wanted to smoke a plant and feel happy with his friends.
 My inseparable best friend in my early twenties has been in and out of rehab for heroin for the last 15 years.
 I recently heard that one of my oldest friends helped a guy rob and kill her boyfriend a couple years back.
 Also over drugs.
 I don’t know that this is true.
-I don’t even want to step back into that world long enough to find out.
+I don’t even want to step a toe back into that world long enough to find out.
 Where I grew up, the only way to have any kind of power was to out-ghetto the person next to you, and loyalty was shown by doing incredibly and increasingly nonsensical shit.

 If you had met me in the last ten years, this would shock you.
 I’m smart, healthy, and happy.
 I’m married to the most painfully intelligent, incredible, mild-mannered, trusting, loving, thoughtful, accepting person I have ever met.
-A man who is nothing like the paragraph above, who knew what he wanted to be at 10, and who never strayed from that course.
-I live life on vacation, have more money than I know what to do with, and never have to work again.
+A man who is nothing like the paragraph above, who knew what he wanted to be at ten, and who never strayed from that course.
+I live life on vacation.
+I have created a life where I never have to work again.
 I’m surrounded by truly remarkable people who love me very much, trust me completely, and whom I would die for (though I probably won’t have to because they make mostly really good life choices).

 Through empirical evidence, I can say with certainty that your life is absolutely and only the sum of your choices.

 So, today you don’t live in the gutter anymore!
 Stop building a case for why you CAN’T do/have/accomplish the things you think you want.
 I can spot these people from the first comment to me about this article.
-It always starts with, “that all sounds great but even though I want those things, it wouldn’t work for me because…” If that is what you are thinking right now, know that it is YOU holding yourself back and STOP DOING IT.
+It always starts with, “that all sounds great but it wouldn’t work for me because…” If that is what you are thinking right now, it is YOU holding yourself back and STOP DOING IT.

 To change all of this is going to require a level of honesty that you probably can’t imagine right now.
 It was not easy to intrinsically understand that it was my lack of discipline that was holding me back, that, as with just about everything, I needed to do the internal work.
 But the good news is that once the brainwashing went away, it got easier and easier to build the neural pathways to better habits that got me to where I wanted to be.
 You will find evidence of your beliefs no matter what they are.
 Especially about yourself.
 So change them.